Enzo Creek Nature Sanctuary: Fauna

 The most recent species of interest to be identified at Enzo Creek is the northern flying squirrel as a pair was seen gliding from tree to tree in November 2011.

 The abundance of wildlife is spectacular at the Sanctuary.
 It is the waterfowl habitat that makes Enzo Creek so unique.
 In autumn, when waterfowl are migrating, Hunt Marsh and Hunt Lake are home to many species of waterfowl.
 Most abundant are wood duck, mallards, Canada geese, and teal.
 Loons also take up residence on Hunt Lake, and their presence is known by their unique cry at twilight, although the birds prefer Townline Lake (located 600 ft to the east of Enzo Creek) due to its size.

 Due to the abundance of waterfowl, Ducks Unlimited conducted extensive research on mallard nesting success at Enzo Creek in 2003.
 As part of the study, 60 mallard hens were decoy trapped in the early spring and surgically implanted with transmitters.
-Hens were followed via telemetry from the time of implantation to either 30 days after their bood hatch, complete brood loss, or death.
-Data from this study was instrumental in helping Ducks Unlimited revise their managagment plan for Great Lakes mallard populations.
+Hens were followed via telemetry from the time of implantation to either 30 days after their brood hatch, complete brood loss, or death.
+Data from this study was instrumental in helping Ducks Unlimited revise their management plan for Great Lakes mallard populations.

 In 2006 one wood duck nesting box was installed at Enzo Creek, and a resident hen successfully hatched two ducklings while taking up residence.
 In 2007, two additional nesting boxes were installed to help provide optimal nesting habitat.
 In October 2007 a check was made on one of the nesting boxes installed in the spring, and there was no sign of nesting activity.
 It is speculated that the abundance of other natural nesting habitat precluded it from use.

 Hunt Marsh is also home to the great blue heron, the largest in the heron family with a wing span of seven feet.
 Kingfishers are observed on a frequent basis as they ambush fish, a staple in their diet.

 Hunt Marsh would not exist without the activity of the world's second-largest rodent: the beaver.
 Beaver remain very active in the marsh and any novice can identify their trademark "stump" left behind.
 Muskrat are also abundant and seen traveling throughout the lakes, ponds, marsh and even Enzo Creek.